javadevelopr/borderAnalysis/README.md

 Thanks to Python's "all batteries-included" standard library, this was a fairly straightforward challenge and my approach should be fairly readable from the code.

-My core data structure iss a search Tree.
+My core data structure is a search Tree.
 Since Python does not come with a Tree structure out of the box (except dict objects which are basically trees of depth 2) I simulate one using nested dicts (defaultdict to be exact).
 Python does not allow you to nest dicts to an arbitrary depth so I created one using a known python hack: